jhony-24/vue-async-call/README.md

   data: [],
 });
 ```
-Him default value is undefined but now it's an array.
+His default value is undefined but now it's an array.
 Is it possible to use multiple useAsync together?,
 we use the reactive from vue to have multiple async options.